stonepros/stone/doc/stoneadm/install.rst

 ============================
-Deploying a new Ceph cluster
+Deploying a new Stone cluster
 ============================

-Cephadm creates a new Ceph cluster by "bootstrapping" on a single host, expanding the cluster to encompass any additional hosts, and then deploying the needed services.
+Stoneadm creates a new Stone cluster by "bootstrapping" on a single host, expanding the cluster to encompass any additional hosts, and then deploying the needed services.